Ana-teston/SpaceX/README.md

 #### Component Logic

 - Fetches and displays SpaceX launch data.
-- Filters and sorts the data based on user preferences.
+- Filters and sorts the data based on user preferences by launch name.
 - Handles user interactions.

 ## Features